Adib234/image-repo/README.md

   - TinyEngine [MatchEngine API](https://services.tineye.com/developers/matchengine/api_reference/search) for searching images with images?

-- AUTHENTICATION

-  - make sure to verfiy the user and create the logout and login route

 - DELETE

   - maybe to show all the possible images that they could delete, have something running in the background that picks up all the images from there albums and displays them?